Commsor Blog

 Figure out how you want your members to engage.

 Do you want people to have synchronous or asynchronous conversations (or both)?
 Do you want people to write and share long-form content or have casual conversations?
-This will help you determine what platform(s) you need for your primary community space(s).

 Find 10-20 people who represent the type of member you want in your community.

-These should be people with whom you already have an established relationship, but if necessary, you can branch out and find others who embody your ideal member.
-Share your ideas for the community and see what resonates with them.
 Once you have selected your community platform, invite them and work with them to seed content and conversations.
 Be sure that they're receiving value in return for their efforts.

-Create content your members will care about.
+Create content your members care about.

-There's a little bit of guesswork that goes into this upfront, but ideally, you'll have at least a rough idea based on the conversations you've been having with potential members.
 If you can, try and create a good amount of content upfront and seed some of it before members join your community space, and slowly trickle the rest (based on the engagement plan you've already created) while you focus your efforts on other areas of community-building.

 Be consistent.